awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 **Tip**
 We recommend always setting `CDK_NEW_BOOTSTRAP` when you want to bootstrap using the modern template\.
 The context key is supported to make sure you bootstrap correctly if your app uses the `DefaultStackSynthesizer`, but relies on you being in an app's directory when bootstrapping\.

-These two ways to specify the modern template also apply to `cdk bootstrap --show-template`, which will display the modern template depending on the presence of one or the other of these flags\.
+These two ways to specify the modern template also apply to `cdk bootstrap --show-template`, which will display the modern template if one or the other of these flags is present\.

 If the environment you are bootstrapping with the modern template has already been bootstrapped with the legacy template, the environment is upgraded to the modern template\.
 The Amazon S3 bucket from the legacy stack is orphaned in the process\.
 Re\-deploy all AWS CDK applications in the environment at least once before deleting the legacy bucket\.

 ## Customizing bootstrapping<a name="bootstrapping-customizing"></a>

 There are two ways to customize the bootstrapping resources\.
 + Use command\-line parameters with the `cdk bootstrap` command\.
-This lets you tweak a few aspects of the template\.
+This lets you modify a few aspects of the template\.
 + Modify the default bootstrap template and deploy it yourself\.
 This gives you unlimited control over the bootstrap resources\.

-The following command\-line options, when used with CDK Toolkit's cdk bootstrap, modify the bootstrap template in commonly\-needed ways\.
+The following command\-line options, when used with CDK Toolkit's cdk bootstrap, provide commonly\-needed adjustments to the bootstrapping template\.\.
 +  \-\-bootstrap\-bucket\-name overrides the name of the Amazon S3 bucket\.
 May require changes to your CDK app \(see [Stack synthesizers](#bootstrapping-synthesizers)\)\.
 + \-\-bootstrap\-kms\-key\-id overrides the AWS KMS key used to encrypt the S3 bucket\.
 + \-\-tags adds one or more AWS CloudFormation tags to the bootstrap stack\.
-+ \-\-termination\-protection prevents the bootstrap stack from being deleted\.
++ \-\-termination\-protection prevents the bootstrap stack from being deleted \(see [Protecting a stack from being deleted](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html) in the AWS CloudFormation User Guide\)

 The following additional switches are available only with the modern bootstrapping template\.
 + \-\-cloudformation\-execution\-policies specifies the ARNs of managed policies that should be attached to the deployment role assumed by AWS CloudFormation during deployment of your stacks\.
 At least one policy is required; otherwise, AWS CloudFormation will attempt to deploy without permissions and deployments will fail\.
 + \-\-trust lists the AWS accounts that may deploy into the environment being bootstrapped\.
+Use this flag when bootstrapping an evironment that a CDK Pipeline in another environment will deploy into\.
 The account doing the bootstrapping is always trusted\.
 + \-\-qualifier a string that is added to the names of all resources in the bootstrap stack\.
 A qualifier lets you avoid name clashes when you provision two bootstrap stacks in the same environment\.
 The default is `hnb659fds` \(this value has no significance\)\.
 Changing the qualifier will require changes to your AWS CDK app \(see [Stack synthesizers](#bootstrapping-synthesizers)\)\.

 ### Customizing the template<a name="bootstrapping-customizing-extended"></a>